(Changelog - Apr 11th, 2022)

 (Sources: Twitter | Tumblr)

-I played the game recently and made it to the grand finale, it was truly beautiful, the music is outstanding and very memorable, so is the cast… there’s a lot I firmly appreciate in Jugdral and the games developing on it are worth playing, I recommend them!
+I played the game around the time of the anniversary, and made it to the grand finale, it was truly beautiful, the music is outstanding and very memorable, so is the cast… there’s a lot I firmly appreciate in Jugdral and the games developing on it are worth playing, I recommend them!

 As for me, I’m playing with the latest translation by Dark Twilkitri, instead of the more updated Project Naga